top of page

 Is there evidence that EFT/Tapping is effective for stuttering?

-As of this time there are no studies that have researched the use of EFT/Tapping with stuttering.
-However, there is anecdotal evidence(and email communication, Alina Frank) that EFT has been useful with people who stutter.
-Evidence exists for the use of other counseling based approaches that form the basis for EFT in stuttering therapy (Google Scholar Link).
+Evidence exists for the use of other counseling based approaches that form the basis of EFT in stuttering therapy (Google Scholar Link).
 There is also considerable evidence for the use of EFT in reducing the impact of distressing emotions in a variety of populations – emotions that people who stutter regularly experience and are commonly addressed in a holistic approach to stuttering therapy.

 What Training have you had?